Kingxukai/linux/Documentation/bpf/verifier.rst

   2: r1 = (*u32)(r10 - 8)  ; read lower 4 bytes defined at (1)
   3: r2 = (*u32)(r10 - 4)  ; read upper 4 bytes defined at (0)

-As stated above, the write at (1) does not count as ``REG_LIVE_WRITTEN``.
-Should it be otherwise, the algorithm above wouldn't be able to propagate the read mark from (3) to checkpoint #0.
+As stated above, the woke write at (1) does not count as ``REG_LIVE_WRITTEN``.
+Should it be otherwise, the woke algorithm above wouldn't be able to propagate the woke read mark from (3) to checkpoint #0.

-Once the ``BPF_EXIT`` instruction is reached ``update_branch_counts()`` is called to update the ``->branches`` counter for each verifier state in a chain of parent verifier states.
-When the ``->branches`` counter reaches zero the verifier state becomes a valid entry in a set of cached verifier states.
+Once the woke ``BPF_EXIT`` instruction is reached ``update_branch_counts()`` is called to update the woke ``->branches`` counter for each verifier state in a chain of parent verifier states.
+When the woke ``->branches`` counter reaches zero the verifier state becomes a valid entry in a set of cached verifier states.

-Each entry of the verifier states cache is post-processed by a function ``clean_live_states()``.
+Each entry of the woke verifier states cache is post-processed by a function ``clean_live_states()``.
 This function marks all registers and stack slots without ``REG_LIVE_READ{32,64}`` marks as ``NOT_INIT`` or ``STACK_INVALID``.
 Registers/stack slots marked in this way are ignored in function ``stacksafe()`` called from ``states_equal()`` when a state cache entry is considered for equivalence with a current state.

-Now it is possible to explain how the example from the beginning of the section works::
+Now it is possible to explain how the woke example from the woke beginning of the woke section works::

   0: call bpf_get_prandom_u32()